I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

 Birthday Calendar (sold to BigDates)

-A brief look at how my work has been recognized, documented, and continues to shape technology and business
+A brief look at how my work has been recognized, documented, and continues to shape technology and business:

 I’ve been honored as a Desktop Publishing Pioneer by the Computer History Museum and recognized by industry leaders including Gary Kildall, Bill Gates, Jeff Bezos, and Steve Ballmer for my contributions to software and digital innovation.

-As CEO of Altura Ventures, I use my GEM System to help startups grow and scale, and my work has directly or indirectly contributed to industries and companies now worth well over $100 billion.
+As CEO of Altura Ventures, I use my GEM System to help startups grow and scale, and my work has directly or indirectly contributed to industries and companies now worth over $100 billion.

 My ideas and strategies are recorded in my oral history at the Computer History Museum and have been featured in multiple industry publications that explore the evolution of software and digital business.

-If you’re facing a high-stakes decision, a stuck partnership, or a “crazy” idea you’re not sure what to do with, I’d be happy to hear about it.I can’t promise I’m the right fit for every situation, but I can promise a clear, honest conversation and at least one concrete next step.
+If you’re facing a fundraising challenge, a high-stakes decision, a stuck partnership, or a “crazy” idea you’re not sure what to do with, I’d be happy to hear about it.I can’t promise I’m the right fit for every situation, but I can promise a clear, honest conversation and at least one concrete next step.

 © Lee Lorenzen.
 All rights reserved.